 Video – Top 10 CrossFit Gear for a Garage Gym

-Video – Top 10 CrossFit Equipment for a Garage Gym
+Video – Best Gear for a Home Gym

 Video – Rogue Fitness Rings

-Squat Stand – A lot of options here so take notes: Rogue Fitness Squat Stands
+Squat Stands – A lot of options here so take notes:

 Medicine Ball – The Dynamax medicine balls has been number one for years.
 Here are some things to consider: Fight Gone Bad sizing – 20 & 14LB Dynamax Medicine Balls are the sizes used for the CrossFit RX workouts.
 For gym use we recommend purchasing lighter med balls for mixed use.

-For slamming the D-ball is the ball of choice – The manufacturer does a relatively good job with the warranty them even though no one has been able to make a slam proof med ball It is easy to make a do-it-yourself med ball with a basketball skin and some sand.
+For slamming we like the Ader Slam Ball and it is our ball of choice – The manufacturer does a relatively good job with the warranty them even though no one has been able to make a slam proof med ball It is easy to make a do-it-yourself med ball with a basketball skin and some sand.
 Check out the SEALgrinderPT video of us making one out in front of the gym.

 GHD – One of the most under used pieces of equipment out there, this is a great piece of equipment.
-Here are some options: Legend Econ GHD – This is the lowest price GHD without sacrificing all quality.
+Here are some options: CFF Glute Ham Developer GHD – This is the lowest price GHD without sacrificing all quality.
 Legend Standard GHD – This is a good GHD with 3X3 tube steel construction.
 This GHD ships already built which costs a little more.

 Collars – If your throwing weights around in the gym you will want to have a collar to secure the load.
 The good old fashioned spring collars are a good way to start if your on a budget.
-If you want more you can go for the HG collars, Muscle Clamps are both great .
+If you want more you can go for the muscle clamps to secure your bumpers.
 Either way it is good to have collars to secure the bumper plates on the bar.
 Many Olympic lifters in the old school gyms don’t use collars but pick however you like.